mrlegendre/Joint_savings_account/README.md

 3. Interact with Your Deployed Smart Contract

+To test transactions the REMIX VM based wallet in REMIX's IDE was utilized.

 The Screenshots below test the functionality of the smart contract send the following amounts of ether.